dog finn repels

 The Big Cat Sanctuary is set in the heart of the countryside in Kent and offers peace and tranquillity providing peaceful conditions for the successful breeding of the beautiful but endangered cats both large and small within the European Endangered Species Programme.

 Included in the display was a repelling exercise with our dogs in harness, apprehensions through fire and smoke, a through window vehicle attack and the above in costume repel.
-Click on the link below to read more about our demonstrations and see them perform live at the BCS Open days this year!
+Click on the link below to read more about our demonstrations and see them perform live at the BCS Open days in July 2021 as unfortunately due the the Covid19 pandemic the 2020 open days have been cancelled with extra days being added to next years timetable.

 'drum' features on bbc